Handbook for PhD Students in Statistics

 ACADEMIC YEAR STUDENT SUPPORT AND TEACHING DUTIES

-PhD students are guaranteed support for five years and in return are required to work as teaching assistants (TAs) for two quarters of each year and on one quarter they are off.
-Incoming first year students are all off during the first quarter.
+PhD students are guaranteed support for five years and will be supported as teaching assistants (TAs) for two quarters of each year and receive a fellowship stipend in the other quarters.
+Incoming first year students are all funded via fellowship stipend during the first quarter.
 TA assignments are determined 3-4 weeks prior to the start of the quarter, at which point the students are required to contact the faculty member teaching the course for instructions on their upcoming duties.
-Students may request the DGA to assign them to particular courses, or ask to have a particular quarter off.
+Students may request that the DGA assign them to particular courses, or ask to have a particular quarter without a teaching assignment.
 There is no guarantee that these requests will be satisfied, but the DGA does take them into account.
-Students are not allowed to work as TA's for any other University unit during their off quarter.
+Students are not allowed to work as TA's for any other University unit during a quarter when they are receiving a fellowship stipend from the Department.

-Research Assistants (RAs): Faculty members may decide to support their student from a grant in one or more of their teaching quarters.
+Research Assistants (RAs): Faculty members may decide to support their student from a grant in one or more of the quarters when a student would ordinarily have a teaching assignment.
 In those quarters the students are not required to perform TA duties.
 Students can receive RA support from faculty advisors outside the Department.

-Instructorship: Some students may be asked to be instructors in introductory Statistics courses, especially during the Spring quarter.
-These students receive a bonus in their summer support (at time of writing, July 2022, this is 2000 USD).
+Instructorship: Some students may be appointed as instructors in introductory Statistics courses, especially during the Spring quarter.
 The DGA determines which students are suitable for such positions.

 SUMMER SUPPORT

-Students are provided with full 3 month summer support during their first 4 years.
-Support during the fifth summer is contingent on approval of the advisor and the Chair.
+Students are provided with summer support during their first 4 years.
+To receive funding in the Summer of their fifth year students must petition to continue studies and receive approval from their advisor and the Chair.

-Internships: Students can choose to take on internships during the summer, in which case they forfeit the departmental summer support.
+Internships: Students can choose to take on internships during the summer, in which case they will forfeit the departmental summer primary funding support if the compensation from their internship meets or exceeds the baseline funding amount for that quarter.
 The decision on whether to take an internship and which ones are appropriate are taken in consultation with the student's thesis advisor.
 It is not recommended to take internships before finding a thesis advisor.

 OFF CAMPUS WORK